 • Within 2 years of receiving a drivers license, 70% of all teens are involved in an auto accident.
 Car accidents often result in Nerve Impingement Syndrome.

 • Because there are so many causes of Nerve Impingement Syndrome, everyone at some time or another will suffer from NIS.
 In many cases, the symptoms do not appear for months or even years.

 You can compare this to the famous "Leaning Tower of Pisa".
-You realize it did not go from a perfectly vertical structure to the degree at which it currently stands overnight.
-Right?
+You realize it didn't go from a perfectly vertical structure to the degree at which it currently stands overnight.

 Compensating often leads you to hurt in a specific spot but truth be told, that's usually the last place to look for a subluxation.
 Something above or below the point of pain has set it off.
 Pain is last symptom to surface; its your body's way of saying "STOP!!
 I can't take this anymore!!".

 While pain shows up last, its the first to go.
 Patients sometimes feel it best to determine if they need to see a chiropractor based on pain which is false.
 A doctor of chiropractic must try to reverse the process that brought you to pain, then make sure you're able to maintain that adjustment for a certain period of time.
 The length of time varies from patient to patient but Dr. Belcher is a great communicator and will gladly tell you when he's helped your body sustain the treatments.
 It's a victory for him too, you know!